 While the Town is committed to hiring the most qualified and capable individuals available for every position, it recognizes the importance of maintaining a collegial and positive work environment.
-Therefore, no relative may work in the same department as a regular employee if the employment relationship is such that the relative is directly supervised by the employee or where the employment relationship may cause a potential conflict of interest, unless specifically approved by the Board of Selectmen.
+Therefore, no relative of a regular employee may work in the same department as a-the regular employee if the employment relationship is such that the relative is directly supervised by the employee, or where the employment relationship may cause a potential conflict of interest, unless specifically approved by the Board of Selectmen.

-A relative is defined to include spouse, civil union partner, children, parents, step-parents, step-children, brothers, sisters, immediate in-laws, grandparents, grandchildren, or other person living in the employee's household.
+A relative is defined to include spouse, civil union partner, children, parents, step-parents, stepchildren, brothers, sisters, immediate in-laws, grandparents, grandchildren, or other person living in the employee's household.

-5.13 SUGGESTIONS AND IDEAS
+SUGGESTIONS AND IDEAS 5.13

 We are always interested in your constructive ideas and suggestions for improving our operations.
-We believe that constructive suggestions indicate initiative on the part of an employee, and we encourage employees to submit them.
+We believe that constructive suggestions indicate initiative on the part of an employee, and we encourage employees to submit them to their department heads.
 A constructive suggestion notes an issue and offers a reasonable suggestion for improvement.

-5.14 STANDARDS OF CONDUCT
+STANDARDS OF CONDUCT